Extreme poverty: Non-governmental organizations

 Concern Worldwide is an international humanitarian organization whose mission is to end extreme poverty by influencing decision makers at all levels of government (from local to international).
 Concern has also produced a report on extreme poverty in which they explain their own conception of extreme poverty from a NGO's standpoint.
 In this paper, named "How Concern Understands Extreme Poverty", the report's creators write that extreme poverty entails more than just living under $1.25/day, it also includes having a small number of assets and being vulnerable to severe negative shocks (whether natural or man made).

 ONE, the organization co-founded by Bono, is a non-profit organization funded almost entirely by foundations, individual philanthropists and corporations.
 ONE's goals include raising public awareness and working with political leaders to fight preventable diseases, increase government accountability and increase investment in nutrition.
 Finally, Trickle Up is a micro-enterprise development program targeted at those living on under $1.25/day, which provides the indigent with resources to build a sustainable livelihood through both direct financing and considerable training efforts.

 Oxfam is a non-governmental organization that works prominently in Africa; their mission is to improve local community organizations and it works to reduce impediments to the development of the country.
 Oxfam helps families suffering from poverty receive food and healthcare to survive.
 There are many children in Africa experiencing growth stunting, and this is one example of an issue that Oxfam targets and aims to resolve.

+Religious organizations which focus on "the poorest of the poor" or "the most destitute" include the Missionaries of Charity and the Missionaries of the Poor.
+Pope Leo XIV has commented that the poorest of the poor "lack not only material goods but also a voice and the recognition of their dignity", and notes that effective responses to the needs of the poorest take account of this breadth of need.